700 Children's® – A Blog by Pediatric Experts

 The digital world is evolving at an astonishing rate, bringing new challenges for parents and their children.
 One of the most complicated developments is the rise of AI-generated content and deepfakes—sophisticated technologies that can manipulate reality in ways we could never have imagined just a few years ago.

 While these technologies have positive applications, they also pose significant risks, especially when it comes to the safety and well-being of teens.
-As these tools become more accessible, it’s crucial for parents to understand how they work, the dangers they present, and how to protect children from harm.
+As these tools become more accessible, schools around the world are seeing an increase in incidents involving AI-generated deepfakes targeting students.
+It’s crucial for parents to understand how these technologies work, the dangers they present, and how to help protect their children from harm.

 What Are AI and Deepfakes?